workfloworchestrator/example-orchestrator/docker/orchestrator/README.md

+# Orchestrator

+This directory configures the orchestrator service through:
+- `entrypoint.sh`: the container entrypoint
+- `orchestrator.env`: default environment variables to set
+- `.bashrc`: configuration for opening a shell
+- `is_healthy.py`: defines a docker compose health check

+## Configuration options

+### Orchestrator

+You can override the orchestrator's environment variables as described in `./docker/overrides/configuration.md`.

+### Search and Embeddings

+The default configuration is set up to provide structured/fuzzy search without the need for embeddings.

+For more powerful search capabalities, consult `./docker/embeddings/README.md` on how to set up embeddings.

+## Development

-# Testing orchestrator-core upgrades
+### Testing orchestrator-core upgrades

-> Note: If you are looking for _development_ on the orchestrator-core, see `./docker/overrides/configuration.md`.

 The below instructions are for testing changes that require recreating the orchestrator docker compose service, such as:
 - updates to the `ghcr.io/workfloworchestrator/orchestrator-core` image
 - changes to the entrypoint.sh
 - changes to pyproject.toml

-## 1. Start clean and up to date
+#### 1. Start clean and up to date

 Stop containers and remove all volumes: